jessicarush/python-notes/deployment.md

 $ sudo supervisorctl start microblog
 ```

-## Renewing your SSL certifcates
+### Renewing your SSL certifcates

-At some point you will recieve email reminders that your certificates are up for renewal.
+At some point you will receive an email reminder that your certificate(s) are up for renewal.
 SSH into your server and run the following command from any directory:
 ```
 $ sudo certbot renew
 ```

-Provided everything goes well, you should receive a message like:
+Provided everything goes well, you should receive a message like so:

 >new certificate deployed with reload of nginx server; fullchain is
 >  /etc/letsencrypt/live/review.zebro.id/fullchain.pem
 >Congratulations, all renewals succeeded.
 The following certs have been renewed:
 >  /etc/letsencrypt/live/review.zebro.id/fullchain.pem (success)